PSSUN/CircCode/README.md

 **NOTE**：The test file is only used to test whether the software can run smoothly and does not represent the actual research results.

+## Update

+ - 2019-10-14: Fixed a bug where the executable didn't run permission and caused an error.

 ## FAQ
    1. **Q: In the prediction step, why does BASiNET not seem to have the expected results?**